najikadri/ezoJS/docs/ezojs_boxes.md

 ##Step Nine
 Test the website/app , write at the first line your blog post title and then the rest your paragraph.
 You should see a box like this:
 ![](bm2.PNG)
+You can make as much blog post as you want and save them to check them later on